 Pistachios: Pistachios may not be toxic, but even when shelled, they can be choking hazards.
 Also, if your dog eats too many, they may experience stomach issues.

 Pistachios can develop dangerous mold.
 Eating pistachios may even cause an allergy-like reaction in dogs.

 Walnuts: Walnuts aren’t naturally toxic to dogs, but it’s best to avoid feeding them to your pet altogether.
 Consuming too many might cause stomach issues.
 They present choking hazards and may grow dangerous mold.
 Black walnuts may also contain juglone.

 In a Nutshell

-Dr. Klein advises that although some types of nuts aren’t toxic to dogs, many are and all of them contain more fat and calories than your dog needs.
+Dr. Klein advises that although some types of nuts aren’t toxic to dogs, many are.
+All of them contain high levels of fat and calories.
 Nuts and their hard shells are choking hazards and can cause GI obstructions.

 Leaving acorns to the squirrels and other tree nuts to humans is a good idea.
-There are plenty of other treats that are much healthier for your dog.
+There are plenty of other treats that are much better options for your dog.